-Equations (1)-(2) offer insight into the long-term evolution of uncontrolled orbits in the GEO regime.
-In particular, Equation (1) indicates that inclination drift will be zero inasmuch as $\Omega - \Omega_j = 0^\circ$ or $\Omega - \Omega_j = 180^\circ$ , i.e., the line of nodes for the uncontrolled object is aligned with that of the third body.
-Without routine north-south station-keeping maneuvers, Equations (1)-(2) combine to drive a long-term, cyclical precession of the orbit plane, in which correlated motions of RAAN and inclination over an approximate 53-year period are analogous to the precession and nutation of a gyroscope.
-Physically, out-ofplane force components acting on the uncontrolled object torque the orbit plane along the line of nodes, resulting in the angular momentum vector precessing about an intermediate axis, the unit vector normal to the Laplace plane, which is displaced approximately 7.4° from Earth's polar rotation axis towards the ecliptic pole.
+Eqs.
+(1) and (2) offer insight into the long-term evolution of uncontrolled orbits in the GEO regime.
+In particular, Eq.
+(1) indicates that inclination drift will be zero inasmuch as $\Omega - \Omega_i = 0^\circ$ or $\Omega - \Omega_i = 180^\circ$ , i.e., the line of nodes for the uncontrolled object is aligned with that of the third body (Chao, 2005).
+Without routine north-south stationkeeping maneuvers, Eqs.
+(1) and (2) combine to drive a long-term, cyclical precession of the orbit plane, in which correlated motions of RAAN and inclination over an approximate 53-year period are analogous to the precession and nutation of a gyroscope (Capelle and Sharma, 2000).
+Physically, out-of-plane force components acting on the uncontrolled object torque the orbit plane along the line of nodes, resulting in the angular momentum vector precessing about an intermediate axis, the unit vector normal to the Laplace plane, which is displaced approximately 7.4° from Earth's polar rotation axis towards the ecliptic pole (Allan and Cook, 1964; Friesen et al., 1993).

-Long-term, coupled inclination and RAAN variations described by Equations (1)-(2) are visualized using the well-known phase portrait in Figure 2(a), which shows the clockwise trajectories that uncontrolled objects traverse in this inclination and RAAN phase space.
-Objects beginning with low inclination and a RAAN within Quadrants I or IV will experience a periodic, egg- or triangular-shaped (Type I) progression within this phase space, while objects initialized with a RAAN in Quadrants II and III experience a periodic, bell-shaped (Type II) progression.
+Long-term, coupled inclination and RAAN variations described by Eqs.
+(1) and (2) are visualized using the well-known phase portrait in Fig. 2(a), which shows the clockwise trajectories that uncontrolled objects traverse in this inclination and RAAN phase space.
+Objects beginning with low inclination and a RAAN within Quadrants I or IV will experience a periodic, egg- or triangular-shaped (Type I) progression within this phase space, while objects initialized with a RAAN in Quadrants II and III experience a periodic, bell-shaped (Type II) progression (Capelle and Sharma, 2000).
 For Type I motion, the node advances and regresses through the minimum and maximum inclinations of the cycle, respectively, each occurring at $\Omega = 0^{\circ}$ .
 For Type II motion, the node continually regresses from minimum to maximum inclinations and back - nodal advancement is not experienced along these bell-shaped, Type II progressions.
-In particular, Reference 8 provides analytical expressions for the predicted variation range of inclination as a function of initial inclination and RAAN in the phase plane:
+In particular, reference Zhao et al. (2015) provides analytical expressions for the predicted variation range of inclination as a function of initial inclination and RAAN in the phase plane:

-$$\Delta i = \begin{cases} [i - 2\alpha, i] : & i \ge 2\alpha \\ [2\alpha - i, i] : & \alpha \le i \le 2\alpha \\ [i, 2\alpha - i] : & i \le \alpha \end{cases}$$ (3)
+$$\Delta i = \begin{cases} [i - 2\alpha, i] : & i \ge 2\alpha\\ [2\alpha - i, i] : & \alpha \le i \le 2\alpha\\ [i, 2\alpha - i] : & i \le \alpha \end{cases}$$ (3)